 |EOS CT upright skeleton||Musculoskeletal system – postural problems, predisposition to spinal disc problems|

 It is clear that early detection of disease leads to a long and healthy life.
 CT is a big player in the world of preventative medicine.
-However, in order to offer the most comprehensive Health Assessments in the world, Echelon Health adopt a combination of imaging technologies.
+However, in order to offer the most comprehensive health assessments in the world, Echelon Health adopted a combination of imaging technologies.
 These include MRI, ultrasound, a full body mole screen, digital mammogram and blood tests for over 40 parameters.

 Combined medical imaging via CT scans

-For more information about our packages, don’t hesitate to contact us today on +44 (0)20 7580 7688 to speak to our friendly representatives or alternatively, click the button below and let us know when it is most convenient to contact you.Make an Enquiry
+For more information about our CT scans and packages, don’t hesitate to contact us today on +44 (0)20 7580 7688 to speak to our friendly representatives.
+Alternatively, you can make an enquiry by clicking the button below and we’ll get back to you as soon as possible.Make an Enquiry